HamletTanyavong/Mathematics.NET/docs/docs/autodiff/reverse-mode-autodiff.md

 ---
 sidebar_position: 1
+description: Use first and second-order, reverse-mode automatic differentiation (autodiff) using gradients and Hessian tapes.
+keywords: reverse-mode, autodiff, gradient tape, Hessian, math, C#, csharp, .NET
 ---

-# Reverse Mode Automatic Differentiation
+# Reverse-Mode Automatic Differentiation

-Support for first and second-order, reverse mode autodiff is provided by gradient and Hessian tapes.
+Support for first and second-order, reverse-mode autodiff are provided by gradient and Hessian tapes.

 ## First Order

+First-order, reverse-mode autodiff can be performed using [Gradient tapes](https://github.com/HamletTanyavong/Mathematics.NET/blob/main/src/Mathematics.NET/AutoDiff/GradientTape.cs).

 ### Gradient Tapes

-Gradient tapes keep track of operations for autodiff; unlike forward-mode autodiff, tracking is required since gradients have to be calculated in reverse order.
-To begin using reverse-mode autodiff, we must create a gradient tape and assign it variables to track.
-These variables will be passed into and returned from methods that will compute the local gradients for us and record them on the tape.
+Gradient tapes keep track of operations and their contributions to the gradient; unlike forward-mode autodiff, reverse-mode autodiff requires tracking since it applies the chain rule in "reverse."
+To begin using reverse-mode autodiff, create a gradient tape and assign it variables to track.
+These variables will be passed into and returned from methods supported by the tape.

 ```csharp
 using Mathematics.NET.AutoDiff;